Originally Posted on 27th May 2020

 When planning a rotation plan for your lands, always bear in mind that hemp responds well to preceding crops like peas, potatoes, or wheat but should not follow small grain or sod.
 Indian farmers plant hemp after coriander, tobacco, indigo, rice, or millet, and information from research has shown that hemp is excellent green manure for wheat.

-To give you a clear example on how to include into your crop rotation system, here is a 5-year scheme of crop rotation for hemp as suggested by Lyster Dewey;
+To give you a clear example of how to include hemp in your crop rotation system, here is a five-year scheme of crop rotation for hemp, as suggested by Lyster Dewey.

 |Three||Corn||Beans, peas||Hemp||Oats, barley||clover|

 Including hemp in your crop rotation can protect potatoes from late blight.
-It also reduces the rate of infestation by stem nematode.
-Growing beans with hemp protect it from being infected with brown spot.
+It also reduces the rate of infestation by stem nematodes.
+Growing beans with hemp protects them from being infected with brown spots.
 Hemp serves to protect sugar beets from turnip fleas and cabbage from white cabbage butterflies.

-Adding hemp to your crop rotation process goes a long way to improve the soil health.
-Its taproot system drills into the soil to improve the structure, aeration, and concentration of nutrients.
+Adding hemp to your farm’s crop rotation process goes a long way to improving soil health.
+Hemp’s taproot system drills into the soil to improve the structure, aeration, and concentration of nutrients.
 This means the cultivation of hemp promotes soil fertility while boosting the growth of other plants.
-When introducing hemp into a crop rotation system, adequate must be taken to choose the sequence of plants to be introduced before and after it.
+When introducing hemp into a crop rotation system, adequate care must be taken to choose the sequence of plants to be introduced before and after it.